 “Like a grand and miraculous spaceship, our planet has sailed through the universe of time; and for a brief moment we have been among it’s passengers.
 But where are we going?
 And what kind of future will we discover there?
 Surprisingly, the answers lie in our past.”

 The eloquent voice of Judi Dench boomed these words through the speakers of our ‘Time Machine’ as we journeyed on Epcot’s Spaceship Earth in Disney World.
 The ride took us back in time to witness the origins of prehistoric man, then forward through other phases in human history like Ancient Egypt, Greece, Rome, the Industrial Revolution, and many more.

-Even a visit to a museum or an archeological site, or reading a work of historical fiction, will make you realize that the road that we walk today is well-worn.
+Even a visit to a museum or an archeological site, or reading a work of historical fiction, will make you realize that the road that we walk today is well-worn and there’s a lot we can learn from history.
 For centuries, millions of others have walked where we now walk.
 We reap the rewards of those who toiled to invent the devices that make our life convenient and enjoy the rights and privileges that they fought hard to obtain.

 Every period is a colored timeline, some short, and some long.
 A big-picture perspective allows you to connect the dots and understand how the impact of decisions made by key figures catapulted humanity to unprecedented change.
 For example, Rosa Parks, who refused to give up her seat on an Alabama bus to make room for white passengers sparked a revolution in the Civil Rights movement.
 On the flipside, Hitler’s hateful ideology led to the death of millions.